9

 The slats on the Buzz’s D-pillar pay homage to the Type 2’s engine ventilation gills.
 Like its ancestor, the Buzz is driven from the rear, although its electric motor is less thermally needy.

 The bigger problem is that size and proportion prevent the new car from being a perfect match for the old one.
-At a little over 4.7m at the kerb, the Buzz is nearly half-a-metre longer than its 1949 template and the better part of a foot wider.
-It also has a wheel-at-each-corner stance, rather than the cutesy inboard wheelbase of the Type 2.
+At a little over 4.7m long, the Buzz is nearly half a metre longer than its 1949 template and the better part of a foot wider.
+It also has a wheel-at-each-corner stance, rather than the cutesy in-board wheelbase of the Type 2.

-The car is available in short-wheelbase form only for now, powered by a single permanent-magnet synchronous electric motor that’s mounted between the rear wheels and draws power from a lithium ion drive battery with 77kWh of usable capacity.
+The car is available in short-wheelbase and larger long-wheelbase form.
+The short-wheelbase model was launched a few years ago powered by a single permanent magnet synchronous electric motor that’s mounted between the rear wheels and draws power from a lithium ion drive battery with 77kWh of usable capacity.

-Passenger car and Cargo commercial vehicle versions are offered, the latter with either a liftback-style hatchback or side-hinged rear doors.
-The passenger car is five-seat only for now and the Cargo is a 2+1-style three-seater with a middle jump seat.
+Cargo commercial vehicle versions are offered with either a liftback-style hatchback or side-hinged rear doors, with a 2+1-style three-seater with a middle jump seat.

-How much difference will that really make, though, on a vehicle that weighed in within a whisker of 2.5 tonnes?
-We’ll see, but it’s worth recording that the diesel-engined VW Transporter van was almost 400kg lighter when we tested it last year.
+How much difference will that really make, though, on a vehicle that weighs within a whisker of 2.5 tonnes?
+We’ll see, but it’s worth recording that the diesel-engined VW Transporter van was almost 400kg lighter when we last tested it.

 INTERIOR